-Generally, the target level of payout for non-equity incentive compensation is set as a percent of base salary and ranges from 40% to 60% of the executive's salary.
-For 2013, due to TARP-related restrictions, only a portion of the year's performance and related payout was eligible for non-equity incentive compensation awards.
-In August 2013, due to these TARP-related restrictions and the importance of completing the accelerated classified asset sales and deferred tax valuation allowance recovery in the second quarter, an earnings per share performance target was established for the fourth quarter of 2013 without a lower threshold award level.
-United reported earnings per share of \$.22 for the fourth quarter of 2013, which was above the target level of performance and resulted in payouts of 100%.
+Generally, the target level of payout for non-equity incentive compensation is set as a percent of base salary and ranges from 25% to 70% of the executive's salary.
+For 2014, a performance target of return on assets of 85 basis points was established with a threshold award level of 65 basis points.
+United reported return on assets of 91 basis points for 2014, which was above the target level of performance and resulted in payouts of 100%.
 All of the Named Executive Officers were eligible to receive the award because, as described below, each officer also met goals that were set at the beginning of the year:

-• Mr. Tallent met the individual performance component due to his strong leadership of United as evidenced by our results, including our return to profitability, improving credit quality and strong peer group performance.
-In addition, the Compensation Committee recognized his efforts in strengthening and expanding our brand within our markets, providing leadership for strategic initiatives such as the completion of the accelerated classified asset disposition plan, capital planning actions that allowed us to repay all of the TARP Shares, the lifting of the MOUs, and acquiring key talent in order to position United for future success.
+Mr. Tallent met the individual performance component due to his strong leadership of United as evidenced by our results, including increased profitability, improved credit quality and strong peer group performance.
+In addition, the Compensation Committee recognized his efforts in strengthening and expanding our brand within our markets, providing leadership for strategic initiatives such as the capital planning actions that allowed us to repay all of our preferred shares and acquiring key talent in order to position United for future success.

 - Mr. Harton met the individual performance component due to his strong job performance, as well as his contributions to United's overall success.
-This includes, most notably, his guidance regarding operational aspects of our business and leadership in executing strategic initiatives, such as our expansion into the Greenville, South Carolina and Nashville, Tennessee markets, the implementation of regional presidents and the improvement of United's lending infrastructure. - Mr. Schuette met the individual performance component due to his strong job performance, as well as his contributions to United's overall success.
-This includes, most notably, his guidance regarding key financial aspects of our business including the full recovery of the deferred tax valuation allowance and capital planning actions that allowed United to repay all of the TARP Shares, significant contributions in support of effective governance practices, leadership in executing strategic initiatives such as the lifting of the MOUs and strong contribution to United's investor relations efforts. - Mr. Shearrow met the individual performance component due to his strong job performance, as well as his contributions to United's overall success.
-This includes, most notably, his guidance regarding credit-related underwriting and operational aspects of our business and leadership in executing strategic initiatives, such as enhancing our risk management practices and the accelerated classified asset disposition plan that reduced the classified asset ratio below 30% and substantially lowered the risk associated with non-performing and other problem assets - Mr. Gilbert met the individual performance component due to his strong job performance, as well as his contributions to United's overall success.
-This includes, most notably, his guidance regarding operational aspects of the implementation of regional presidents and improved business reporting, and leadership in executing strategic initiatives, such as the expansion of United's retail lending products and the implementation of various deposit gathering programs.
+This includes, most notably, his guidance regarding operational aspects of our business and leadership in executing strategic initiatives, such as our acquisition of Business Carolina, Inc., a specialty lending corporation headquartered in Columbia, South Carolina that specializes in SBA and USDA lending, and expansion into a number of specialized lending areas that collectively drove a significant portion of the \$343 million of loan growth for 2014. - Mr. Schuette met the individual performance component due to his strong job performance, as well as his contributions to United's overall success.
+This includes, most notably, his guidance regarding key financial aspects of our business including the capital planning actions that allowed United to repay all of our preferred shares, significant contributions in support of effective governance practices, leadership in executing strategic initiatives such as our acquisition of Business Carolina, Inc. and strong contribution to United's investor relations efforts. - Mr. Shearrow met the individual performance component due to his strong job performance, as well as his contributions to United's overall success.
+This includes, most notably, his guidance regarding credit-related underwriting and operational aspects of our business and leadership in executing strategic initiatives, such as centralized consumer credit underwriting and the reduction of our classified asset ratio below 25% and substantially lowering the risk associated with non-performing and other problem assets - Mr. Gilbert met the individual performance component due to his strong job performance, as well as his contributions to United's overall success.
+This includes, most notably, his implementation of improved business reporting, and leadership in executing strategic initiatives, such as the expansion of United's retail lending products and the implementation of various deposit gathering programs.

-Based on the forgoing, the following non-equity incentive compensation awards were made under the Management Incentive Plan for 2013: Mr. Tallent - \$300,000; Mr. Harton - \$200,000; Messrs.
-Schuette and Shearrow - \$100,000; and, Mr. Gilbert - \$50,000.
+Based on the forgoing, the following non-equity incentive compensation awards were made under the Management Incentive Plan for 2014: Mr. Tallent - \$400,000; Mr. Harton - \$300,000; Messrs.
+Schuette and Shearrow - \$150,000; and, Mr. Gilbert - \$75,000.